 As part of the accident analysis, HVEA reviewed existing roadway geometry, stopping sight distance, horizontal clearances along with other parkway design elements to determine if these elements contributed to the number and severity of accidents.
 HVEA also installed vehicle detectors to collect traffic counts on Pudding Street, and analyzed NYSDOT traffic counts and volumes for the mainline parkway.
-This resulted in Level of Service calculations for existing, no build and future conditions for the existing mainline with intersections, and the future mainline with an interchange ramp condition.
+This resulted in Level of Service calculations for existing, no build and future conditions to ETC + 30 years for the existing mainline with intersections, and the future mainline with an interchange ramp condition.

 HVEA’s environmental role was to delineate and quantify the existing wetlands, as well as the impacts to them from the project and to provide review and analysis of possible mitigation sites to create new wetlands.
 HVEA also prepared a Waters of the United States Jurisdictional Map for review and concurrence by the U.S. Army Corps of Engineers and a Wetland Delineation Report for the project.